Mattie Parker: Career

-Mayoral campaign
+Mayor of Fort Worth

+Elections

 In January 2021, shortly after Price announced her decision not to run for another term, Parker went public with her campaign for mayor.
-She received endorsements from the previous mayor of Fort Worth, Betsy Price and other prominent members of Fort Worth's business and philanthropic communities, including billionaire Sid Bass.

-During Parkers' mayoral campaign she chose to follow the footsteps of the former mayor and her prior boss, Betsy Price, to uphold a nonpartisan campaign even though she has a long history with the Republican Party.
+She received endorsements from the previous mayor of Fort Worth, Betsy Price, and other prominent members of Fort Worth's business and philanthropic communities, including billionaire Sid Bass.
+During Parker's mayoral campaign she chose to follow the strategy of the former mayor and her prior boss, Betsy Price, to uphold a nonpartisan campaign even though she has a long history with the Republican Party.

 In the general election on May 1, Parker earned 30.82% of the vote and a combined total of 55% with a few of the other Republican candidates in the race.
-This put her behind, finishing second to Deborah Peoples, the outgoing Tarrant County Democratic Party chair who had 34% of votes.
-The two candidates competed in a June 5 runoff election, which attracted the highest early voter turnout in a Fort Worth mayor's race in at least a decade.
-In addition to attracting many young voters, this mayoral race grabbed the attention of many major leaders and representatives across Texas as this was one of few large cities with Republican representation in the mayoral position.
+She finished second to Deborah Peoples, the outgoing Tarrant County Democratic Party chair who had 34% of votes.
+Parker and Peoples competed in a June 5 runoff election, which attracted the highest early voter turnout in a Fort Worth mayor's race in at least a decade.
+In addition to attracting many young voters, this race grabbed the attention of many major leaders across the state, due to Fort Worth's standing as one of the few large cities in Texas with Republican representation in the mayor's office.

 Prior to Election Day, Parker received an endorsement from Texas Gov. Greg Abbott.
-Parker obtained many more endorsements from political leaders and managed to obtain support from a few Democratic representatives like U.S. Representative Pete Geren.
+Parker obtained many more endorsements from political leaders and managed to obtain support from a few Democratic politicians, such as former U.S. Representative Pete Geren.
 Parker won the runoff with 53.5%, becoming Fort Worth's first millennial mayor and the youngest mayor among the 25 largest cities in the U.S. Parker raised and spent more than $1.98 million during the general election and runoff, a figure that surpassed any previous expenditures in Fort Worth mayoral races.
 She was sworn in alongside four new city council members on June 14, 2021.